 By Jackie Thakkar Apr.
 01, 2019

-Rainn Wilson’s provocative portrayal of dorky megalomaniac, Dwight Kurt Schrute III is the most sharp-witted portrayal of a socially awkward anti-hero that I’ve seen.
-Imagining The Office without Dwight is near impossible.
+You can’t have enough of Rainn Wilson’s dorky megalomaniac in The Office.
+Dwight Kurt Schrute III is the most sharp-witted portrayal of a socially awkward anti-hero that I’ve seen.
+Imagining the sitcom without Dwight is near impossible.

 ~ Dwight Schrute